 This seems like a pretty easy build, since all hardware is open, and people can build their own version of Android directly for it based on AOSP, I don't think we'll have that big an issue with playing with it.

-RE: Beaglebone Black - Added by Paul Kocialkowski about 3 years ago
+RE: Beaglebone Black - Added by Paul Kocialkowski over 3 years ago

 We don't target single board computers yet, but I agree this could be a good target.